4 min read

 • Caisson diameter and depth (often reaching bedrock)

-• Rebar quantity and cage dimensions
+• Steel quantity and cage dimensions

 • Spacing between caissons to evenly distribute the load